hellohaptik/docs_haptik/docs/agent-chat/teams.md

 _Note: If a Business is **Completely Bot Assisted**, the chat will never be assigned to a team._

 > Every Business has a default team in case no team is detected.
 For no bot condition, the default team is the only team a partner can have.

-## Chat routing to a team

-There are three ways in which a chat can be assigned to a team

-1. Routing from a bot's node
-2. Manual Assignment
-3. Team routing from Business (When a business has no bots)

 ## How to create a team?